Admission to the U.S. Military Academy at West Point

 If you don't receive direct admission to West Point, you might be eligible for admission to the Prep School, also located in West Point, New York.

 West Point for Current Enlisted Personnel

-Each year about 200 active-duty soldiers are offered admission either to the U.S. Military Academy or the Prep School.
+Each year, admission is offered to about 200 active-duty soldiers, either to the U.S. Military Academy or the Prep School.
 Most attend the Prep School first, although some are admitted directly to West Point.

 To apply for West Point or the Preparatory School, soldiers must meet the same criteria as other applicants, and have either a high school degree or a GED, and be of high moral character.